sherif414/snake-game/README.md

 # snake-game
- a sanke game made with typescript
+ a sanke game made with typescript , vite and css